JINKEHE/jinkehe.github.io/about.md

 {% include image.html url="/assets/me.png" caption="" width=300 align="right" %}

-I am a master student studying Computer Science at University of Oxford.
-In 2018 Summer, I had a research intern at [Latent Logic](https://www.latentlogic.com).
-Before I came to Oxford, I was an undergraduate student at Department of Computer Science, University of Liverpool.
+I am reading MSc in Computer Science at University of Oxford.
+In 2018, I earned my bachelor's degree in Computer Science with first class honours from University of Liverpool.
+I have also spent time doing a research intern at [Latent Logic](https://www.latentlogic.com).
 I am interested in Reinforcement Learning and Artificial Intelligence.